 • Want to acquire practical skills that will help you make a difference when applying for EU-related jobs,

-Graduates from this Master's will be ready to work in public or private organisations and bodies connected to European affairs.
-They will hold positions as advisers, representatives, or managers in:
+As a graduate from this Master's, you will be ready to work in public or private organisations and bodies connected to European affairs.
+You will hold positions as advisers, representatives, or managers in:

 • International, European, national, regional or local administration and institutions.